PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

 - [Server Expansion][serverexpansion]
 - [Math Expansion][mathexpansion]

-These kinds of Expansions don't require any additional plugins to function.
+These kinds of expansions don't require any additional plugins to function.
 When creating such an expansion is it recommended to use [`onRequest(OfflinePlayer, String)`](#onrequestofflineplayer-string).

 #### Full Example